IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 Michael Stuart has been working with IRS enrolled agents and CPAs engaged in federal tax practice since 2006.
-In this Guidebook, he explains straight-forwardly what is required of tax accounting professionals if they wish to obtain a minimum 70% passing grade in each of the four tested subjects found in the U.S. Tax Court Non-attorney Examination - administered once every other year in Washington DC.
+This Guidebook explains straight-forwardly what is required of tax accounting professionals if they wish to obtain a minimum 70% passing grade in each of the four tested subjects found in the U.S. Tax Court Non-Attorney Examination - administered once every other year in Washington DC.
 His book is a "must read" for anyone who is about to take the test as well as for anyone who has taken it and failed.
-It is also a book for those who have passed but who have not yet engaged in Tax Court litigation for lack of know-how.
+It is also a book for those who have passed but who have not yet been engaged in Tax Court litigation, perhaps for lack of know-how.

 About the Author/Editor

 Michael Stuart is the IRS Approved CPE Provider at the Tax Law Institute.
 Operating under the auspices of the U.S. Treasury Department, Internal Revenue Service Office of Professional Responsibility he is charged to teach IRS approved continuing professional education courses to federally authorized tax practitioners.
 He is a specialist in U.S. Tax Court litigation.
 His strategic approach has been applied successfully at trial and in other proceedings pro se and by bar-admitted FATPs in U.S. Tax Courts throughout the national jurisdiction.
-As an educator, he works closely with various tax professionals and judicial officers, including former and sitting Tax Court judges, federal tax scholars, legal authors, IRS enrolled agents, tax attorneys and CPA members of the Tax Court bar - all of whom provide exceptional counsel, advice, criticism, and support.
-But the greatest contributions come from the bar applicants themselves.
+As an educator, he works closely with various tax professionals and judicial officers, including a former Tax Court judge, federal tax scholars, legal authors, IRS enrolled agents, tax attorneys and CPA - all members of the Tax Court Bar and all of whom provide exceptional counsel, advice, criticism, and support.
+But, the greatest contributions come from the bar applicants themselves.